 The Company has received feedback on a pre-IND meeting request with the U.S. FDA to help determine next steps to advance Ifenprodil into clinical studies for SCLC.
+The agency has determined that the Company may proceed directly to trials in cancer patients with no further preclinical information and with the Company's existing drug supply.
 Algernon also plans to file for an orphan disease designation and seek Fast Track status, as well as a Breakthrough Therapy Designation once data from Phase 1 clinical studies are available.
 The Company has not yet submitted an orphan drug designation request and the determination as to whether Ifenprodil will qualify for each indication will be made on the basis of the facts and circumstances as of the date the request for orphan drug designation is made.